ysyk2021/resilience-unlocked-techniques-for-overcoming-adversity-and-bouncing-back-stronger-smarter-and/src/chapter-6-3.md

-# The Benefits of Self-care Practices for Improved Physical and Mental Health, and Resilience

-## Introduction

 In today's fast-paced world, it is easy to feel overwhelmed by the constant demands of life.
 Balancing work, relationships, and personal responsibilities can lead to stress, burnout, and a decline in overall well-being.
 That is why self-care practices have become increasingly important.
 By prioritizing self-care, individuals can improve their physical and mental health, enhance their resilience, and ultimately lead happier and more fulfilling lives.